sux21/Experimental_Evolution/README.md

 nohup /usr/local/bin/fastANI --ql all_samples_no_as5_2_4 --rl all_samples_no_as5_2_4 -t 5 -o fastani.all_to_all.out &
 ```

-## Step 1.5 - Phylogeny for the strains in 2008
+## Step 2 - Phylogeny for the original strains
 ### 1. Run Spine-Nucmer-SNPs
 Version: 0.3.2 <br>
 Work done on info113